-Mr. Edgardo M. Cruz, Jr. is a member of the Board of the NutriAsia Group of Companies.
-Mr. Cruz is a Director of both DMPL and DMFI, the ultimate parent company and affiliate of DMPI, respectively.
-He is the Chairman of the Board of Bonifacio Gas Corporation, Bonifacio Water Corporation and Bonifacio Transport Corporation.
-He is a member of the Board of Evergreen Holdings Inc., Fort Bonifacio Development Corporation and the BG Group of Companies.
+Mr. Edgardo M. Cruz, Jr. is a Director of both DMPL, DMFHL and DMFI, the ultimate parent company and affiliate of DMPI, respectively.
+He is a member of the Board of the NutriAsia Group of Companies.
+He is also the Chairman and President of Capital Consortium, Inc. He is also the Chairman of Bonifacio Gas Corporation, Bonifacio Water Corporation, Bonifacio Transport Corporation and Crescent West Development Corporation.
+He is a member of the Board of Evergreen Holdings, Inc., Fort Bonifacio Development Corporation, BG West Properties, Inc., Bonifacio Global City Estate Association and Bonifacio Estate Services Corporation.
 He is also a Board member and Chief Financial Officer of Bonifacio Land Corporation.
 He sits on the Boards of Ayala Greenfield Development Corporation and Ayala Greenfield Golf and Leisure Club Inc. He is a member of the Board of Trustees of Bonifacio Arts Foundation Inc., The Mind Museum, and the Del Monte Foundation, Inc. Mr. Cruz earned his MBA degree from the Asian Institute of Management after graduating from De La Salle University.
 He is a Certified Public Accountant.

-Luis F. Alejandro - 69, Filipino
+Luis F. Alejandro - 69, Filipino Director, President, and Chief Operating Officer

-Director, President, and Chief Operating Officer
+Mr. Luis F. Alejandro has over 40 years of experience in consumer product operations and management.
+He started his career with Procter & Gamble where he spent 15 years in brand management before joining Kraft Foods Philippines Inc. as President and General Manager.
+Later, he joined Southeast Asia Food, Inc. and Heinz UFC Philippines, Inc., two leading consumer packaged condiment companies of the NutriAsia Group, as President and COO.
+He then became President and COO of ABS-CBN Broadcasting Corporation, a leading media conglomerate in the Philippines.
+Mr. Alejandro is the Chief Operating Officer of DMPL, and a Director of DMFI, an affiliate of the

-Mr. Luis F. Alejandro has over 30 years of experience in consumer product operations and management.
-He started his career with Procter & Gamble where he spent 15 years in Brand Management before joining Kraft Foods Philippines Inc. as President and General Manager.
-Later, he joined Southeast Asia Food Inc. and Heinz UFC Philippines, Inc., two leading consumer packaged condiment companies of the NutriAsia Group, as President and Chief Operating Officer.
-He then became President and Chief Operating Officer of ABS-CBN Broadcasting Corporation, a leading media conglomerate in the Philippines.
-Mr. Alejandro is the Chief Operating Officer of DMPL, and a Director of DMFI, an affiliate of the Company.
+Company.
 He is also a Director of DM India, a joint venture of DMPL with the Bharti Group of India.
 He holds a bachelor's degree in Economics from the Ateneo de Manila University and an MBA from the Asian Institute of Management.